adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 **iGov-NL**

 iGov requires that the authorization server provides an OpenIDConnect service discovery endpoint.
-Recently OAuth 2.0 Authorization Server Metadata [[rfc8414]] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.
+Recently CloudEvents 2.0 Authorization Server Metadata [[rfc8414]] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.

 **/iGov-NL**
 <!-- ### [3.1.6.](#rfc.section.3.1.6) Revocation -->